AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 #### OnlyWhileHurt

 Will autoblock only if player's hurttime (10 everytime you receive damage) is above 0 (you can receive damage now).

+### PreHit

+This settings make killaura attack and miss when enemy out of range.

+### SmartPreHit

+Not clear what this setting does, may improve PreHit.

+### Min/Max PreHitRange

+How far away enemy can be to prehit work.

+### Min/Max PreHitFov

+How far from camera can enemy be in deegres to prehit work.

+### MissClick + Percentage

+If MissClick is enabled, killaura will sometimes fail to hit enemy, and only swing item.
+Percentage defines how often this occurs.

+### PerfectHit

+Makes killaura only attack when enemy's hurttime equals to 0.
+This means killaura only attacks when enemy can receive damage.

+### LongClick

+This setting makes clicks more legitimate.
+When you are spamming your mouse to attack your enemy you not only press button down, but you also have to release it.
+This setting make killaura kind of simulating releasing mouse button.

+### CritFix + PacketCheck

+I am not 100% certain what it does but it may improve expirence on simulation based anticheats.
+Enable packet check.

+### NoLoopHit

+No idea what it does but as far as i know it may improve killaura a lot.
+Not sure what it does, and if its true.

+### BreakBlocks

+When killaura misses and would normally hit block nothing will happen.
+If this setting is enabled it will mine a block for short period of time.
+Makes killaura more legitimate, but disabling it may be better, no anticheat checks for that as far as i know.

+### DoubleClickFirstHit

+Makes first hit of killaura will always be a double click.

+### ReduceCPSIfYouCantHitATarget

+Will lower killaura cps if target is out of range.

+### NoSwing

+With this setting enabled killaura will no longer swing item when attacking.
+Super illegitimate every anticheat detects it.
+DISABLE.

+### SlowDown

+Applies minecraft standard movement motion reduction when attacking and sprinting.
+Neccesary for Polar/Intave, not for grim.
+Neccesary for sprint reset based MoreKB modes work.
+Enable if you feel you need it.

+### CoolDown

+For 1.9+ fighting you need to wait until your weapon cools down.
+Will wait for this to happen.
+Enable for 1.9+ versions.